-- meets daily and updates top management on the evolution of the situation
+- meets weekly and updates top management on the evolution of the situation

-- ensures our organizations in all countries we operate in follow protocols of official authorities, both international organizations and local country health authority advisories (whichever sets the strictest rule)
+- ensures that our organizations in all countries we operate follow protocols of official authorities, both international organizations and local country health authority advisories (whichever sets the strictest rule)